railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Alternatively you could click the top-level \ ``Locations``\   line to highlight it (not the \ ``Locations``\   text itself), and then click the  *Print*  button to the top right of the form to test the available different reports (such as  *Lots by Location* ).
 You'll see that you've now got \ ``10``\   pieces of \ ``Titanium Alloy Radiator``\   in the location \ ``Input``\   and \ ``-10``\   pieces in the location \ ``Suppliers``\   as shown in the next Figure.

 .. figure::  images/lots_by_location_pdf.png
    :align: center

    *List of products and their stock levels.*

-.. tip::   **Web client**  *Returning to Open ERP after printing PDF reports*
+.. note:: Returning to Open ERP after printing PDF reports

 	When you're using the web client, documents such as this are not part of the standard web page but are generated in PDF format, which you can print or attach to email or save on disk.
 So you don't get the standard Open ERP navigation links on these pages.

-	Open ERP is not fully consistent in the display of these pages in version 4.2.2, so the PDF page is not brought up in a new tab or window as it should be (and as it is in other areas of Open ERP), but replaces the standard Open ERP web-format pages.
+	Open ERP has not always been fully consistent in the display of these pages, so the PDF page is not always brought up in a new tab or window as it should be (and as it is in other areas of Open ERP), but may replace the standard Open ERP web-format pages.

-	Once you've finished looking at the PDF document you'll have a strong temptation to just close the window, but that'll completely close Open ERP for you!
+	In such as case you'll have a strong temptation to just close the window once you've finished looking at the PDF document, but that would completely close Open ERP for you!
 	Instead, click the Back button in your web browser to return to Open ERP.

-.. tip::   **Advantage**  *Traceability in double-entry*
+.. tip:: Traceability in double-entry

 	Open ERP operates a double-entry stock transfer scheme similar to double-entry accounting.
 	Because of this you can carry out various analyses of stock levels in your warehouse, along with the corresponding levels in virtual locations at your supplier.
 	Supplier locations show negative levels once you've received goods in your company, as you can see in the Figure.

 Control of purchase invoices
 -----------------------------